 The Accreditation Board for Engineering and Technology, Inc. (ABET) ensures that graduates of accredited programs meet the quality standards for the current workforce.
-ABET requires each program to make available to the public their Program Educational Objectives, Student Outcomes, accreditation status, and data on student enrollment and degrees granted.
+ABET requires each program to make available to the public their Program Educational Objectives, Student Outcomes, and accreditation status.

 The information for NKU's Engineering Technology programs is as follows: